 The connection diagram for open circuit test on transformer is shown in the figure.
 A voltmeter, wattmeter, and an ammeter are connected in LV side of the transformer as shown.
 The voltage at rated frequency is applied to that LV side with the help of a variac of variable ratio auto transformer.
 The HV side of the transformer is kept open.
 Now with help of variac applied voltage is slowly increase until the voltmeter gives reading equal to the rated voltage of the LV side.
 After reaching at rated LV side voltage, all three instruments reading (Voltmeter, Ammeter and Wattmeter readings) are recorded.

-The ammeter reading gives the no load current Ie. As no load current Ie is quite small compared to rated current of the transformer, the voltage drops due to this electric current then can be taken as negligible.
+e is quite small compared to rated current of the transformer, the voltage drops due to this

-Since, voltmeter reading V1can be considered equal to secondary induced voltage of the transformer.
+1can be considered equal to secondary induced voltage of the transformer.
 The input power during test is indicated by watt-meter reading.
 As the transformer is open circuited, there is no output hence the input power here consists of core losses in transformer and copper loss in transformer during no load condition.
 But as said earlier, the no load current in the transformer is quite small compared to full load current so copper loss due to the small no load current can be neglected.
-Hence the wattmeter reading can be taken as equal to core losses in transformer.
-Let us consider wattmeter reading is Po.
+Hence the wattmeter reading can be taken as equal to core

 Po = V1 2/Rm